Rigid Flex PCB: how to choose the Design tool

 Designs that have both rigid and flexible circuitry contain all circuit construction elements; separate rigid circuits are connected by flex circuits to form a single assembly, eliminating the possibility of mating and signal routing errors.
 While rigid flex can be more costly, in actuality, they may be more cost-effective and increase yield with a reduction of touch steps during assembly.

-If we become partners, you will be part of a large industrial system in which many different companies cooperate to give you the best solution for Digitization in any field of your activity.
+You will be part of a large industrial system where many different companies cooperate to provide you with the best solutions for Digitization, whatever the field of application.

-We have been working in Electronics for many years.
-We have built a portfolio of solutions and expertise which allow us to face any aspect related to the design and manufacturing of electronics.
+We have been working in Electronics for more than 30 years.
+We have built a portfolio of solutions and own an expertise that allow us to face any aspect related to the design and manufacturing of electronics.

 Customer at the Center